 Your water heater should continuously deliver hot water when you bathe, do dishes, mop floors, and wash the dog.
-If you are waiting for the water to get hot, or you run out of hot water, you may have a problem with your hot water tank.
-Call Raymark Plumbing and Sewer for all of your water heater needs.
+If you are waiting for the water to get hot, or you run out of hot water, you may have a problem with your water heater.
+Call Raymark Plumbing & Sewer for all of your water heater and plumbing service needs.
 Ask us about our lifetime no-leak warranty on electric water heaters, and options on tankless water heaters.

 Stay in Hot Water

-The traditional hot water heater pulls in fresh water, heats and stores it, and then delivers it upon request.
-This cycle repeats itself multiple times per day and that’s a lot of work on the hot water tank.
-Hot water tanks tend to corrode and then leak as they age.
-To avoid problems that may arise as a tank ages, hot water heaters should be replaced after 10 years of service.
+The traditional water heater pulls in fresh water, heats, and stores it, and then delivers it upon request.
+This cycle repeats itself multiple times per day and that’s a lot of work on the water heater.
+Water heaters tend to corrode and then leak as they age.
+To avoid problems that may arise, water heaters should be replaced after 10 years of service.

-If your hot water tank is over 10 years old, call Raymark Plumbing and Sewer today.
-Our expert technicians will provide pricing for a new tank, install earthquake strapping, install an expansion tank if needed, and haul away your old tank.
+If your water heater is over 10 years old, call Raymark Plumbing & Sewer today.
+Our expert plumbers will provide pricing for a new water heater, install earthquake strapping, install an expansion tank if needed, and haul away your old water heater.
 Don’t wait for a leak or a malfunction to occur.
-Call Raymark to ensure you and your family can rely on hot water whenever needed.
+Contact Raymark Plumbing & Sewer to ensure you and your family can rely on hot water whenever needed.

-- Every two years, ask a certified service technician to inspect your water heater.
-Raymark technicians check the drain valve for signs of leakage and make sure your tank is performing as expected.
-As a result, your hot water tank may perform longer.
+Every two years, ask a plumber to inspect your water heater.
+Raymark Plumbing & Sewer plumbers check the drain valve for signs of leakage and make sure your water heater is performing as expected.
+As a result, your water heater may perform longer.

-Since hot water heaters are designed to last about 10 years, it is usually more economical to replace a tank around that age rather than repair it.
-You may wait longer to replace the tank if it’s working well, but we’ve found that repairing tanks 8 years and older is not cost effective.
-In addition, make sure an older tank is located in a place where a leak will not cause property damage.
+Since water heaters are designed to last about 10 years, it is usually more economical to replace a water heater around that age rather than repair it.
+You may wait longer to replace the water heater if it’s working well, but we’ve found that repairing water heaters 8 years and older is not cost-effective.
+In addition, make sure an older water heater is located in a place where a leak will not cause property damage.

 Below are signs your water heater needs to be repaired or replaced:

-- Leaks can form due to a loose pipe, a faulty pressure relief valve, or cracks and holes in the tank.
-A tank continuously expands and contracts as it heats and cools down.
-This continuous fluctuation weakens the tank over time and creates those cracks and holes.
+Plumbing leaks can form due to a loose pipe, a faulty pressure relief valve, or cracks and holes in the water heater.
+A water heater continuously expands and contracts as it heats and cools down.
+This continuous fluctuation weakens the water heater over time and creates those cracks and holes.

-- Strange noises can indicate sediment building up at the bottom of the tank.
-Call Raymark to assess this and all of your water heater problems.
+Strange noises can indicate sediment building up at the bottom of the water heater.
+Call Raymark Plumbing & Sewer to assess this and all of your water heater problems.

-- Water heater options are electric, gas, and gas tankless, and each type has its benefits and levels of energy efficiency.
-In addition, we offer new laser-welded electric tanks that are guaranteed “no-leak” for life.
+Water heater options are electric, gas, and tankless, and each type has its benefits and levels of energy efficiency.
+In addition, we offer new laser-welded electric water heaters that are guaranteed “no-leak” for life.

-- Call Raymark Plumbing and Sewer at 206-430-1954.
-Our techs will help assess your needs and recommend a hot water heater.
+Call Raymark Plumbing & Sewer at (206) 440-9077.
+Our techs will help assess your needs and recommend a water heater.

-- Raymark can also help if you would like to convert to a gas hot water heater.
-We install gas water heaters and the needed gas line in homes where gas is already in place.
-See our Gas Lines page for more information.
+We can also help convert your home to a gas water heater instead.
+We install gas water heaters and the needed gas lines in homes where gas is already in place.